The Specific Type of Infection Vitamin D can Prevent.

 Many of us seem to feel better when the sun is shining… well, that may not be a coincidence!
 Vitamin D could play an important role in our mental health.

-Observational studies have highlighted an inverse relationship between our vitamin D levels and our likelihood of experiencing depression and anxiety.
+Observational studies have highlighted an inverse relationship between our vitamin D levels and our likelihood of experiencing sadness and irritability.

 This is corroborated by our knowledge of vitamin D being partially responsible for the synthesis of serotonin, a chemical key to our well-being and happiness!